 As with an SR-22 filing, the insurance company must notify the state immediately if you cancel your FR-44 insurance.
 The same holds true if you stop paying your premiums and allow your coverage to lapse.

-Of course, there are legitimate reasons to cancel your Florida or Virginia auto insurance, such as a move out of the state or the sale of the car.
-As noted, in the latter case, you will need to buy non-driver’s insurance.
+Of course, there are legitimate reasons to cancel your Florida or Virginia auto insurance, such as moving out of the state or selling your car.
+As noted, in the latter case, you will need to buy non-driver insurance.

-Under some circumstances, your insurance company can file an endorsement to remove the FR-44 filing from the auto insurance policy.
-You must still replace the insurance policy after cancellation for this purpose, or you will lose your license.
+Under some circumstances, your insurance company can file an endorsement to remove the FR-44 filing from your auto insurance policy.
+However, you must acquire a new insurance policy after the cancellation to keep your license.

-When you cancel the policy for a legitimate reason, expect to provide a sworn statement, which is recorded, detailing why you are canceling the policy and how you will remain compliant with the terms of your license reinstatement.
+If you cancel your policy for a legitimate reason, you’ll need to record a sworn statement detailing why you’re canceling the policy and how you’ll remain compliant with the terms of your license reinstatement.

-At The General®, we know not everyone has a perfect driving record.
-We also know that those considered “high-risk” drivers still need insurance so that they can get to work and feed their families.
-Unlike many insurers, The General® offers SR-22 and FR-44 insurance filings for those who need them.
+At The General, we know that not everyone has a perfect driving record.
+We also know that drivers in the high-risk category still need insurance to get to work and feed their families.
+Unlike many insurers, The General offers SR-22 and FR-44 insurance filings for those who need them.
 We may even provide coverage for those with multiple DUIs.

-With The General®, you can choose the way you want to pay.
+With The General, you can choose the way you want to pay.
 Use a credit or debit card, or even cash.
 You can even make payments on our state-of-the-art, award-winning mobile app.